Zabrane/erl-emp/specifications/emp.md

 - Request identifier: a 64 bit integer identifying the request-response pair.

 An implementation must ensure it never send two requests with the same identifier.
 The zero identifier is reserved and must not be used.
-For that reason, implementations should keep a 64 bit counter starting at zero, and increment it before sending each request.
+Implementations should keep a 64 bit counter starting at zero, and increment it before sending each request.

 After receiving a request and processing it, an implementation must send a response with the same request identifier.
-Receiving a response with an identifier which does not match any pending request is a protocol error.
+Receiving a response with an identifier which does not match any pending request must trigger an error with code 2 (invalid request identifier).

 ## Compression
 The compression extension allows compression of the message body.